In this post I explain the various options if you’re looking for a good toothbrush for travel.

 Whilst mainland European countries like France, Germany, Spain, Italy, Portugal and many more use the 2 pin plug type C and F, the UK uses an entirely different plug known as type G.

-What this means is that if you take your toothbrush charger, you need to make sure it is compatible not only with the plug type but the voltage in the country you are traveling to.
+What this means is that if you take your toothbrush charger, you need to make sure it is compatible not only with the plug type but the voltage in the country you are travelling to.

 Most Sonicare electric toothbrushes come with a charging stand that works on 100-240v, meaning you then need only worry about the plug adapter, because the charging stand can handle the different voltage.